ThatOneUnoriginal/SocialFurr-Refreshed/README.md

 <b><p align="center">An new and improved interface for the SocialFurr Social Media Platform</p></b>

 # About
 SocialFurr Refreshed is a User Style/Theme that modifies and removes certain aspects of the SocialFurr website with the intention of providing an overal better exerpeience for the user.
+The theme is designed for dark mode exclusively as some of the colour modifications don't translate well to a light theme environment (like the hover animations.)

 # Known Issues
 * Emoji and Media Icon on "Reply to Comment" Display as Default Red